Marketing

 Relevant and engaging ads are more likely to attract clicks, driving more qualified traffic to your landing page leading to higher click-through rates (CTR).

 Ad relevance and landing page experience increase Quality Scores.
-A relevant ad-to-landing page journey leads to better engagement, higher conversion rates, and improved ROI on ad spends.
+A relevant ad-to-landing page journey for the user leads to better engagement, higher conversion rates, and improved Return on Ad Spend (ROAS).

 Factors Affecting Quality Scores in Google Ads